schollz/granchild/README.md

 - voices limited to only 4
 - samples mapped to 18 keys
 - can record live input
-- granulation uses stereo samples
+- granulation can utilize stereo samples

 reference in that demo video above - here are the four samples used. first two are things i recorded with [mx.samples](https://llllllll.co/t/mx-samples/41400), the other two are samples @tehn included on the default norns: